jejacks0n/teaspoon/README.md

 **default:** `20`

 #### `fail_fast`
 When you're running several suites it can be useful to make Teabag fail directly after any suite fails (not continuing on to the next suite), but in environments like CI this isn't as desirable.
-You can also configure this using the fail_fast environment variable.
+You can also configure this using the FAIL_FAST environment variable.

-**Note:** override this directive by running `rake teabag fail_fast=false`
+**Note:** override this directive by running `rake teabag FAIL_FAST=false`

 **default:** `true`